 A number of rare, inherited genetic syndromes are characterized by elevated risk for developing leukemia, although they have a diverse set of presenting features.
-The best studied of these are the bone marrow failure syndromes, including Fanconi anemia, dyskeratosis congenita, congenital neutropenia, and Shwachman-Diamond syndrome, which increase risk for both AML and MDS (Rommens et al, 2008; Alter et al, 2010; Babushok et al, 2015).
+The best studied of these are the bone marrow failure syndromes, including Fanconi anemia, dyskeratosis congenita, congenital neutropenia, and Shwachman-Diamond syndrome, which increase risk for both AML and MDS (Rommens et al., 2008; Alter et al., 2010; Babushok et al., 2015).
 The magnitude of the risks can be difficult to quantify precisely because most studies include small numbers of patients.
 However, it is clear that risks of MDS/AML are striking in these patients.
-For example, in a cohort of patients with dyskeratosis congenita, risk for AML was approximately 200-fold increased, and risk for MDS was over 2000-fold increased (Alter et al, 2009).
+For example, in a cohort of patients with dyskeratosis congenita, risk for AML was approximately 200-fold increased, and risk for MDS was over 2000-fold increased (Alter et al., 2009).
 The mechanisms underlying these elevated risks are incompletely understood but are thought to relate to abnormal telomere maintenance, defective DNA repair, and abnormal hematopoietic differentiation and proliferation.
 Recent progress in understanding the genetic basis of these disorders holds promise for elucidating the mechanisms that confer such striking leukemia risks (Khincha and Savage, 2013).
-For example, the number of known susceptibility genes for dyskeratosis congenita has moved substantially beyond TERT and TERC to include a range of other genes (Federman and Sakamoto, 2005; Savage et al, 2008).
-Other hereditary conditions associated with increased risk of MDS/AML include Li-Fraumeni syndrome, ataxia-telangiectasia, and Bloom syndrome (Varley et al, 1997; Olsen et al, 2001; Arora et al, 2014; Ballinger et al, 2015).
+For example, the number of known susceptibility genes for dyskeratosis congenita has moved substantially beyond TERT and TERC to include a range of other genes (Federman and Sakamoto, 2005; Savage et al., 2008).
+Other hereditary conditions associated with increased risk of MDS/AML include Li-Fraumeni syndrome, ataxia-telangiectasia, and Bloom syndrome (Varley et al., 1997; Olsen et al., 2001; Arora et al., 2014; Ballinger et al., 2015).
 Although the precise mechanism of leukemogenesis is not known, it is likely related to underlying defects in genomic instability and DNA repair.

-Familial monosomy 7 with inherited partial or complete monosomy 7 (a common cytogenetic abnormality in MDS/AML) is associated with increased risk of developing MDS/AML and is also associated with neurologic abnormalities, such as cerebellar ataxia or atrophy (Gaitonde et al, 2010).
-As described further in Chapter 59, children with Down syndrome (trisomy 21) also have very high risk of developing AML (Bjørge et al, 2008; Xavier et al, 2010).
-Whereas the genetic syndromes described above generally increase risk for MDS/AML, neurofibromatosis 1 is associated with elevated risks for juvenile myelomonocytic leukemia (JMML), AML, and CML (Rosenbaum and Wimmer, 2014; Seminog and Goldacre, 2013), and Noonan syndrome is associated with JMML (Strullu et al, 2014).
+Familial monosomy 7 with inherited partial or complete monosomy 7 (a common cytogenetic abnormality in MDS/AML) is associated with increased risk of developing MDS/AML and is also associated with neurologic abnormalities, such as cerebellar ataxia or atrophy (Gaitonde et al., 2010).
+As described further in Chapter 59, children with Down syndrome (trisomy 21) also have very high risk of developing AML (Bjørge et al., 2008; Xavier et al., 2010).
+Whereas the genetic syndromes described above generally increase risk for MDS/AML, neurofibromatosis 1 is associated with elevated risks for juvenile myelomonocytic leukemia (JMML), AML, and CML (Rosenbaum and Wimmer, 2014; Seminog and Goldacre, 2013), and Noonan syndrome is associated with JMML (Strullu et al., 2014).
 The associations observed with both of these syndromes may be related to RAS activation.

-Twin studies have provided insight into the genetic basis and natural history of leukemia, most notably demonstrating that concordant occurrences of leukemia in monozygotic twin pairs have a common clonal origin (Greaves et al, 2003; Greaves and Wiemels, 2003).
-Twins with concordant leukemia most frequently develop ALL (Alpar et al, 2015; Couto et al, 2005), although some cases of AML have been reported (Udayakumar et al, 2014; Ng et al, 1999; Debeljak et al, 2013).
+Twin studies have provided insight into the genetic basis and natural history of leukemia, most notably demonstrating that concordant occurrences of leukemia in monozygotic twin pairs have a common clonal origin (Greaves et al., 2003; Greaves and Wiemels, 2003).
+Twins with concordant leukemia most frequently develop ALL (Alpar et al., 2015; Couto et al., 2005), although some cases of AML have been reported (Udayakumar et al., 2014; Ng et al., 1999; Debeljak et al., 2013).
 However, these studies predominantly reflect childhood rather than adult leukemias.

 <2> COMMON GENETIC VARIATION

 Early studies of common genetic variation in germline DNA and leukemia risk yielded modest insights into leukemogenesis.
-Most studies focused on genes related to DNA repair, carcinogen metabolism, and folate metabolism because of the importance of ionizing radiation and chemical exposures in the etiology of leukemia (Bolufer et al, 2006; Vijayakrishnan and Houlston, 2010).
+Most studies focused on genes related to DNA repair, carcinogen metabolism, and folate metabolism because of the importance of ionizing radiation and chemical exposures in the etiology of leukemia (Bolufer et al., 2006; Vijayakrishnan and Houlston, 2010).
 However, results from these studies were often inconsistent, possibly due to limited statistical power, broad case definitions, and investigation of relatively few genetic variants.